Ginzburg-Landau patterns in circular and spherical geometries: vortices, spirals and attractors: Introduction

 In general, we consider the smoothness class of $\mathcal{M}$ to be $C^{2, \nu}$ with a fixed H\"{o}lder exponent $\nu \in (0,1)$, and thus $a(s)$ and $\tilde{a}(s)$ are $C^{2,\nu}$ functions.
 Without loss of generality, let $s$ be the arc length parameter and thus $(a'(s))^2 + (\tilde{a}'(s))^2 = 1$ for $s \in [0,s_*]$.
 We assume

 The smoothness of $\mathcal{M}$ prevents formation of a cusp at $s = 0$ and thus implies $\tilde{a}'(0) = 0$, or equivalently, $a'(0) = 1$ due to the arc length parametrization.

 We consider such a surface of revolution $\mathcal{M}$ because its $S^1$-symmetry in the $\varphi$-variable allows us to seek vortex solutions explained shortly.
-Moreover, the unit 2-sphere differs from the unit disk topologically, and by absence of boundary.
+Moreover, the unit 2-sphere differs from the unit disk topologically.
 Hence we distinguish two cases, either $\partial \mathcal{M}$ is empty or nonempty, in order to study how topological structure affects the dynamics of vortex solutions.
 Note that the boundary $\partial \mathcal{M}$ is empty if and only if $a(s_*) = 0$, and furthermore, the smoothness of $\mathcal{M}$ implies $a'(s_*) = -1$.
-In case that $\partial \mathcal{M}$ is empty, we further assume the following reflectional symmetry:
+In case that $\partial \mathcal{M}$ is empty, we further assume the following reflectional symmetry, which is a technical assumption for the main result:

 We adopt the functional setting $\Delta_{\mathcal{M}}: D(\Delta_\mathcal{M}) \rightarrow L^2(\mathcal{M}, \mathbb{C})$.
 Here the domain $D(\Delta_\mathcal{M})$ is chosen to be $H^2(\mathcal{M}, \mathbb{C})$, and if $\partial \mathcal{M}$ is nonempty, also equipped with the following Robin boundary conditions: